celestiaorg/go-libp2p-messenger/README.md

   networking.
 The project's team, through time, developed an in-house solution for it.
 However, they are now committed to migration over libp2p.

   Tendermint is a towering stack of multiple sub-protocols(or their terms - reactors) which rely on patterns explained above.
 Therefore, a lesser code boilerplate and simple API would be convenient for such migration.
+  > Technically, Tendermint p2p stack only supports 'fire and forget' pattern, but a few sub-protocols can benefit from
+  > migration to Request/Response pattern.

 ## API
 > NOTE: It is not entirely stable, and there are minor plans to change it slightly.